 }

 In the code that we just added, we initialize a Kafka producer by calling kafka.NewProducer, read the rating data from a file, and produce rating events containing the rating data in Kafka.
-Note that we import the github.com/confluentinc/confluent-kafka-go Kafka library — a Kafka client made by Confluent, a company founded by the creators of Kafka.
+Note that we import the github.com/confluentinc/confluent-kafka-go/kafka Kafka library — a Kafka client made by Confluent, a company founded by the creators of Kafka.
 There are multiple popular open source Kafka libraries for Go, including github.com/Shopify/sarama, which is well maintained and is widely used across many Go projects.
 You can use either library in your projects depending on your preference.

 Now, let’s add a function for reading rating events to the file we just created: